Panic of 1796–1797: Land speculation in the U.S.

 The immediate cause of the Panic of 1796–1797 was a series of land speculation schemes in the fledgling United States that issued commercial paper backed by claims to Western lands.
 The largest such scheme was created by the Boston merchant James Greenleaf and Philadelphia financiers Robert Morris and John Nicholson.
 The new federal capital under construction, Washington D.C., required private investment for development.
 By late 1793, a partnership of the three speculators had acquired 40 percent of the building lots in the new capital.
 Greenleaf planned to finance these purchases with loans from Dutch banks, but the French invasion of the Netherlands prevented this.
 Lacking funds, the three speculators then formed the North American Land Company in 1795 to consolidate their land holdings from previous speculations.
 They planned, once again, to sell stock in this company to European investors.

 However, quick sales failed to materialize as European investors grew wary of American land schemes.
 Unclear titles and the poor quality of much of the company’s land further slowed sales.
 Morris and Nicholson then began to finance their purchases by issuing their own private notes, which creditors readily accepted because of Morris’s immense financial stature.
 These notes became themselves the subject of speculation, depreciating rapidly as a medium of exchange.

 Meanwhile, continued war in Europe constricted credit, exposing the precariousness of the North American Land Company scheme and others like it.
-Rampant business failure plagued Eastern port cities by late 1796, and land speculators less preeminent than Morris soon found themselves in debtors’ prison.
+Rampant business failure plagued Eastern port cities by late 1796, and land speculators less preeminent than Morris soon found themselves in debtors' prison.
 Among these was James Wilson, whose confinement, combined with rumors of Morris’s imprisonment, caused panic.
 Morris and Nicholson’s notes, by now totaling $10,000,000, began trading at just one-eighth their value.
 By 1797, their paper pyramid collapsed altogether.

-British Bank Restriction Act of 1797
+British Bank Restriction Act 1797

 Across the Atlantic, British legislation exacerbated the damage wrought by the bursting land speculation bubble.
 The monetary strain imposed by the Napoleonic Wars and withdrawals by panicked depositors had greatly depleted the coin and bullion reserves of the Bank of England.
-This prompted Parliament to pass the Bank Restriction Act of 1797, which halted specie payments.
+This prompted Parliament to pass the Bank Restriction Act 1797, which halted specie payments.
 The disruption of access to British gold and silver, coupled with the inability for financiers in the United States to successfully access Continental specie markets, unraveled the Atlantic credit web, hastening the collapse of Morris’s and other speculation schemes.